bitcoin507/Projec-0/README.md

 # Projec-0
 The aim of this project is to create a website that will allow users to translate the title and synopsis of any movie, from English Language to any selected Language.
 For example,  English to Spanish.
-This will be possible by using web API and Java Script methods, to fetch data from a third party api, and using it as a sourse data in the translation weebsite.
+This will be possible by using web API and Java Script methods, to fetch data from a third party api, and using it as a source data in the translation weebsite.

 The website is designed using VSCode (IDE).